poteto/hiring-without-whiteboards/README.md

 - [ByBox](https://www.bybox.com/company/careers/) | Remote | Phone interview followed by interview with devs (ideally in person but sometimes Skype) covering technical experience and coding exercise with real code.
 - [BYU OIT](https://byu.edu) | Provo, UT | Take home programming challenge.
 Discussion in the interview about solution, among other normal hiring questions.
 - [Cabify](https://cabify.careers/en/) | Remote | First a phone screening with the recruiter to talk about your past experiences and the take-home assignment, then you will receive a take home project to deliver within 2 weeks and finally a zoom interview to talk about your project's solution and some other questions about decision making and company values.
-- [CACI Rome](https://careers.caci.com/ListJobs/All/Search/location/rome/state/ny/country/us) | Rome, NY; Remote | Phone interview followed by in-person or Skype screen sharing interview with a coding exercise in either Java, web (Node.js + frontend), or both.
+- [CACI Rome](https://careers.caci.com) | Rome, NY; Remote | Phone interview followed by in-person or Skype screen sharing interview with a coding exercise in either Java, web (Node.js + frontend), or both.
 Interview format is exclusive to the Rome, NY office and may not be shared by other regional CACI offices.
-- [Cake DeFi](https://boards.greenhouse.io/cakedefi) | Remote; Central, Singapore | Initial HR interview, followed with technical lead interview with take home projects relevant to work, and finally cultural interview.
 - [Calendly](https://careers.calendly.com) | Remote; Atlanta, GA; Austin, TX | Initial phone screen followed by a panel interview primarily focused on a low-stress and real world set of problems.
 - [Capgemini UK Java Team](https://www.capgemini.com/gb-en) | London, UK; Woking, UK; Bristol, UK; Cardiff, Wales; Birmingham, UK; Manchester, UK; Leeds, UK; Rotherham, UK; Liverpool, UK; Newcastle, UK; Edinburgh, Scotland; Glasgow, Scotland | Technical telephone interview (30 minutes), take-home non-CompSci coding exercise (3-4 hours), face-to-face role-played consulting scenario involving a solution architecture and a delivery plan (two hours)
 - [Caravelo](https://www.caravelo.com/careers) | Barcelona, Spain | Take home project, then technical discussion about the code in-person or Skype and hang out with the team.
 - [Careera](https://careera.io) | Singapore, Singapore | Video/phone interview, code review
 - [CARTO](https://www.carto.com/careers/) | Madrid, Spain | Phone screen, take-home project, team code review/interview, hiring manager interview
-- [Casetext](https://casetext.com/jobs) | San Francisco, CA | Submit code sample for review/discussion, contract for one full day (paid)
 - [CASHLINK](https://cashlink.de) | Frankfurt, Germany | Skype/phone interview, take-home project
 - [Causeway](https://www.causeway.com/content/opportunity) | United Kingdom, India | Skype or Telephonic discussion on approaches and experience in regards to solve projects related work, then face to face round to write small solutions to common problems in related field.
-- [Chama The App](https://chamatheapp.bamboohr.com/jobs/) | Amsterdam, The Netherlands | Cultural fit interview, home test, technical interview with the team and then interview with the leadership
 - [Checkout 51](https://checkout51.com/jobs) | Toronto, Canada | Phone conversation (15-20 minutes) followed by on-site pair programming and discussion focused on understanding decisions made during on-site work
 - [Checkr](https://checkr.com/company/careers) | San Francisco, CA / Denver, CO / Orlando, FL / Remote | 1 hour CoderPad problem, if pass, then four 1 hour interviews: API Design using your computer and languages, Refactoring in language of your choice, Object Design (no coding), System Architecture (no coding) and sometimes a 30 minute manager chat [read more](https://medium.com/checkr/an-engineers-guide-to-interviewing-at-checkr-fc28f9e8014b)
 - [Chef](https://www.chef.io/careers) | Seattle, WA / Remote | Take home small project testing the ability to implement real world problems.
 Phone/Zoom interviews discussing the said project.
 Checking if the candidate would be a good cultural fit.